LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 ### Javascript

-We use [ESLint](http://eslint.org) with Google style to maintain code style.
+We use [ESLint](http://eslint.org) based on Google code style to maintain code style.
 Check code status with :
 ``` bash
 npm run eslint